Fizol/primegenerator/README.md

 mvn clean install -Dmaven.test.skip=true
 ```

-Skipped test to don't wait until performence tests ends.
+Skip test to don't wait until performance tests ends.
 This should also
 install project .war target in your local repository.

 ## How to run ##
 Simply deploy .war on your Java servlet server.
 I use Jetty.
+After build:

 ```
 cp project_directory/target/PrimesGenerator.war $JETTY_HOME/webapps